JacksonO123/lampjs/lib/docs.md

 # LampJs Documentation

-LampJs is a lightweight framework meant to simplify the process of building a highly efficient reactive frontend.
+LampJs is a lightweight framework meant to simplify the process of building a highly efficient and performant reactive frontend.

 ## When to use LampJs

-LampJs is made for developers who want a lightweight, efficient, and flexible framework.
+LampJs is made for developers who want a lightweight, efficient, performance focused, and flexible framework.

 ## Getting Started